ChrisFishCahill/recruitment-and-reference-points/README.md

 # Extended Ricker folder

+We also did not cover this code in class, but did discuss these topics.
 This folder just contains another way to model environmental effects when using the Ricker stock-recruitment function.